aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/encrypt-structure.md

 This document describes the behavior by which a [Structured Data](./structures.md#structured-data) is encrypted.
-We define encryption over this [Structured Data](./structures.md#structured-data) to mean that confidentiality is ensured over a set of [Terminal Values](./structures.md#terminal-data) within that structure, and integrity and authenticity is ensured over a larger set of of [Terminal Data](./structures.md#terminal-data).
+We define encryption over this [Structured Data](./structures.md#structured-data) to mean that authenticity is ensured over a non-empty set of [Terminal Data](./structures.md#terminal-data), and confidentiality is ensured over a (possibly empty) subset of that Terminal Data.

 ## Input